 Today the land of the Somme has long since been re-landscaped to reflect how it looked before the Great War began.
 There are not that many monuments to commemorate the sacrifices of Irishmen who fell on the Western Front in the War but such is in the village of Guillemont that has one known as the ‘Ginchy Cross’.
 This monument is a replacement of the original one which is now secured in the War Memorial Gardens Islandbridge Dublin.
-I had the chance to stand it before it the pouring rain on summers day some years ago.
+I had the chance to stand it before it in the pouring rain on a summers day some years ago.
 Upon it is written the following words:

 1914-1918 - In commemoration of the victories of Guillemont and Ginchy September 3rd and 9th 1916 in memory of those who fell therein and of all Irishmen who gave their lives in the great war.
 RIP.